-We soon learned that endless repetition of Darwin's insights was the bigest time waster of all ... just déja vu all over again ... mindsets would eventually flip as the evidence mounted!
+We soon learned that endless repetition of Darwin's insights was the biggest time waster of all ... just déja vu all over again ... mindsets would eventually flip as the evidence mounted!

-... our job was to speed up the hapennings ... by experiments not design ...
+... our job was to speed up the happenings ... by experiments not design ...

 ... and if you really want to see us again ... here we are with our beer?

-In 1994 @ 54 - we retired from Unilever Manufactories ridiculously early after the actuaries insisted on extravagant pension provisions for all those who managed to survive serving time underneath the soap pans in Apapa ... sure we missed the overseas life & the suitcases but we enthusiastically grasped the oodles of lucre, lined our pockets and escaped from the adversities festering in parochial bureaucratic bubbles in Europe ... and we began to work on family expansion, Evolutionary Economics and Dixieland Jazz ...
+In 1993 @ 54 - we retired from Unilever Manufactories ridiculously early after 29 years and 3 months of hard work & fun.
+The actuaries insisted on extravagant pension provisions for all those who managed to survive sweating time underneath the soap pans in Apapa.
+Sure we missed the overseas life & the suitcases but we enthusiastically grasped the oodles of lucre, lined our pockets and escaped from the adversities festering in parochial bureaucratic bubbles in Lever Europe ... and we began to work on the excitement of Family History, Evolutionary Economics & Dixieland Jazz ...

-In 2000 @ Millennium after graduation, we prepared some 'case study notes' for teaching Market Economics in English to Eastern European students at The Open University.
+In 2000 @ 60, at Millennium after graduation at the Open University, we prepared some 'case study notes' for teaching Market Economics in the English language to Eastern European students.

-In 2011 @ 72 just before Ancient Eda died we started jotting down bits of Hindley & Birchall Family History as converastion pieces.
+In 2011 @ 72 just before Ancient Eda died we started jotting down bits of Hindley & Birchall Family History as fun conversation pieces.

-In 2019 @ 80 we were injured & petering out and we announced that we were retiring proper, for real, while mercifully still able to reflect on oodles of fun.
-We were still learning ... our beer glass was half full never half empty ... whenever, wherever with whoever ... although The Banjo Player insisted we were full of inchoate bombast, we didn't know what it meant ...
+In 2019 @ 80 just before Covid, as eyes and bladder were injured & petering out, we announced that we were retiring proper, for real, while we were mercifully still able to reflect on the oodles of fun.
+We were still learning ... whenever, wherever with whoever ... our beer glass was still half full ... we remained stubbornly optimistic ... however The Banjo Player insisted we were full of inchoate bombast, but we didn't know what it meant.

-We thought we were famous but not many people knew it ... apart from Carole with an 'e', who possessed impeccable taste & abilities ... and it was Carole who knew that really we were both just enthusiastic bridge & saxophone players ... nevertheless after a few beers at The Goshawk we did managed to negotiate that slick wager with our great grandchildren's children ... just for a bit of fun!
+We thought we were famous but not many people knew it ... apart from Carole with an 'e', who always possessed impeccable taste & abilities ... and it was Carole who confirmed that really we were both just enthusiastic but ordinary bridge & saxophone players ... nevertheless after a couple of more beers at The Goshawk CH38AJ we did managed to negotiate a slick wager with our great grandchildren's children ... just for a bit of fun!